kandelvijaya/website/content/post/fp-functor.md

 Chances are you know this all by heart, this is the standard `map` function on Collection type of Swift.

 Now lets go beyond the normal comfort zone.
 Do we need `map` or mapping only on List types.
 Turns out, especially in FP, maps are essential utility to convert one type to another.
 A lots of types can be mapped.
-There another such type in Swift which has `map`; **Optional**
+There's another such type in Swift which has `map`; **Optional**

 What about Dictionary?
 They seem to be in need of `map`.
 Swift has this baked in.

 What is this all for?
-In fact, we have just create a **functor**.
+In fact, we have just created a **functor**.
 In the example code above, List is a **functor** type.

 ```swift
 Array<T> => container of zero or more `T` typed items